 Documentation is one of the key aspects of any development project.

-New developers who come on-board do not know about the project, and they are expected to see through the maintenance, testing and other aspects of an on-going project.
+New developers who come on-board do not know about the project, and they are expected to see through the maintenance, testing, and other aspects of an on-going project.
 In case you need some updates, the new team will be responsible for the same.

-If they go through the code or, keep using trial and error methods to get things done, it will not only take a long time but also eat up your resources and cost.
+If they have to go through the code or, keep using trial and error methods to get things done, it will not only take a long time but also eat up your resources and cost.

 Code Review Process

 In the Code Review Process, the code developed by one coder is reviewed by another coder.
-While this process does not take much time, but it helps find and solve potential bugs/errors before the code is submitted to the testing team.
+While this process does not take much time, it helps find and solve potential bugs/errors before the code is submitted to the testing team.